PetitKwoba/js-dev-environment/README.md

 used Rravis and Appveyor
 can allow automated deployment
-Sign up or sign github account and go to travis website to signup using github
+Sign up or sign github account and go to travis website to signup using github git push --set-upstream origin js-developemt-ent to push to branch